 Who Can View Criminal Records in North Carolina

-Viewing criminal records in North Carolina has little restriction due to the North Carolina General Statutes and by little restrictions, it allows anyone to look up someone’s criminal record.
 There are, however, certain records these searches would not produce, and those include expunged, sealed and juvenile court records.
 Expunged and sealed court records are not visible to any entity unless expressly authorized by a judge.

 Criminal records in North Carolina are prepared and held by various entities, such as local and state law enforcement, the court systems, and jails/prisons.
 These records include:6

-• Name
+- Name

-• Birth date, gender, race, etc.
+- Birth date, gender, race, etc.

-• Fingerprints
+- Fingerprints

-• Mugshot
+- Mugshot

-• Misdemeanor criminal convictions
+- Misdemeanor criminal convictions

-• Felony criminal convictions
+- Felony criminal convictions

-• Arrest, warrant, and infraction history
+- Arrest, warrant, and infraction history

-Individuals seeking criminal records in North Carolina have multiple avenues.
 A certified criminal record search, self-service non-certified background check, North Carolina State Bureau of Investigation Statewide Background check (limited to one’s self), an informal inquiry of court records, offender registries, and third-party vendor background checks are all ways of obtaining the different types of information in question.

 If a certified criminal record search for one’s self or others is needed, an individual can check public records by submitting a request to the clerk of superior court office in the corresponding county.
 This includes the option of searching criminal records and/or infraction records.

 As mentioned in the Criminal Record Search form, an infraction in the state of North Carolina is not a criminal violation of the law.
 If found responsible for an infraction, it does not assume criminal activity.
-When performing a search, the complete record for a defendant requires a search for each.
+When performing a search, the complete record of a defendant requires a search for each.
 There are multiple categories that include both types of offenses, such as motor vehicle offenses.

 If criminal records are only needed, the infractions check mark can be ignored.
 Infraction records stored electronically are no longer available five years after disposition.7 Please note: this search is NOT statewide and will only return results if the county the criminal records are held in is contacted.

 A fee is associated with this certified request and will cost $25.
 Form AOC-CR-314 can be mailed to the court with a money order or certified check or submitted in person with cash, credit card, money order, or certified check.
-In-person hours along with location and phone numbers vary by the county courthouse.
+In-person hours, along with location and phone numbers, vary by the county courthouse.

-A non-certified possibility for searching, viewing, emailing, and printing North Carolina public records is also available.
 Self-service public access computers are available in the county clerk’s office at each courthouse.
-Although access to the computers is free, a fee may be accessed for printing.
+Although access to the computers is free, a fee may be charged for printing.

 Businesses conducting record searches are given several methods as well, including the North Carolina Administrative Office of the Courts’ Remote Public Access program, the North Carolina State Bureau of Investigation Statewide Background check (for employees), and third-party vendor background checks.